Are you getting postpartum headaches everyday?

 Some women experience postpartum headaches everyday which can feel absolutely awful especially after having given birth.

-More often than not these postpartum headaches that some women experience everyday are usually down to one or more of the following; hormonal changes, sleep deprivation, anaesthesia, dehydration or stress.
+More often than not these postpartum headaches that some women experience everyday are usually down to one or more of the following; hormonal changes, sleep deprivation, anesthesia, dehydration or stress.

 Most of the time there is a simple solution to fix this but other times it can be more complicated than this.